Azores itinerary: 3 beautiful islands in 10 days

 This day is dedicated to exploring the south of Flores Island.

 First, visit Lagoa Rasa and Lagoa Funda, another pair of beautiful and mysterious crater lakes.
-There are two different viewpoints here that are worth a visit – Miradouro Lagoas Rasa e Funda and Miradouro Caldeira Rasa e Funda.
+There are two different viewpoints here to visit – Miradouro Lagoas Rasa e Funda and Miradouro Caldeira Rasa e Funda.

 A view of the jagged green landscapes of Flores with a field of purple hydrangeas in the foreground